Skip to Content

 Thank A Veteran

-Memorial Day is about the soldiers who lost their lives fighting for our country.
-Some current and former servicemembers feel a little uncomfortable when you wish them a “Happy Memorial Day” because it’s not about them and because it’s not “happy.”
+Memorial Day is about the soldiers who gave the ultimate sacrifice fighting for our country.
+Some current and former service members feel a little uncomfortable when you wish them a “Happy Memorial Day” because it’s not about them and because it’s not “happy.”
+They would rather you reserve those thanks for Veterans Day.

-Keep in mind that these veterans may have lost a friend, or multiple friends, while serving.
+These veterans may have lost a friend, or multiple friends, while serving.
 So these veterans may be spending the day reflecting on those people, on those missions, on that time served.
-The holiday is, possibly, quite awful for them.
+The holiday weekend may be, possibly, quite awful for them.

 So don’t offer them a beer.
 And don’t wish them a happy holiday.

-Instead, thank them for their service.
+Instead, thank them for their military service.
 Thank them for their friends’ service.
 And offer to sit and talk to them about what the day means to them.
+It’s a great way for you to learn about the true meaning of Memorial Day.

 A Sgt.
 Stubby DVD in front of other DVD's with the words "Patriotic Movies Worth Watching" digitally written on top.